Friday, 29 January 2021

 Welcome to part 5 of my Allstar Link node build.

-If you read part four of my node build you probably arrived here expecting to read a blog post covering the grand boxing up of the project!
+If you read part four of my node build, you probably arrived here expecting to read a blog post covering the grand boxing up of the project!
 Fear not, this is just a short interlude and the boxing up will now commence in part 6.

-I need to vent a little on my concerns regarding the "Buck Converter Module" that is commonly used in node builds.
+I need to vent a little about my concerns regarding the "Buck Converter Module" that is commonly used in node builds.
 The idea of using a buck converter to regulate a DC supply voltage is fine and I intend doing this myself but there is a caveat!

 Allstar Link Node Build

-Tuesday 19 January 2021
+Tuesday, 19 January 2021

 Allstar Link Node Build - Part 4